kalabox/kalabox/README.md

 With Kalabox you can

-* Easily spin up a containerized infrastructure to develop your site or app.
+* Easily mimic your production environment on local
-* Develop, provision and deploy super quickly.
+* Setup, develop, and deploy your sites super fast.
 * Standardize your teams dev environments and tools on OSX, Windows and Linux.
 * Easily customize or extend tooling, deployment options and basically any other functionality.